General

 Long Distance Moving with Young Children: Packing, Planning, and Patience

-Moving to a new city or state can be a stressful situation.
-Moving with kids can compound the stress level, but it doesn’t have to be that way.
-If you follow the three Ps – planning, packing, and patience, you might discover moving doesn’t have to be bad at all.
-You’ll also teach your kids how to handle new situations with confidence, which will make you feel good.
+Moving to a new city or state is stressful.
+Stress is compounded by the nature of moving with kids, but it doesn’t have to be that way.
+Following the three Ps of planning, packing, and patience may help you discover that moving need not be bad at all.
+You will also teach your child how to handle new situations with confidence and poise, which will make you feel good.

 Planning: How to Help Kids Prepare for a Move